HOW TO DETERMINE NONPROFIT STATUS:

 WHO CAN APPLY:

-All applicants must be a Woodbury, Plymouth, Ida, Cherokee, Crawford or Monona County based NONPROFIT entity, agency or Organization and funds must be used by that group.
+All applicants must be a Woodbury, Plymouth, Ida, Cherokee, Crawford or Monona County, Iowa based NONPROFIT entity, agency or Organization and funds must be used by that group.
 Counties outside of Woodbury County that are listed must show a benefit to Woodbury County residents.

 Grants will NOT be awarded if the money goes to: